 - Open the bot that you want to test.

-- Hover over the left navigation panel select Testing -> Utterance Testing
+- From the left navigation panel hover over Testing and click Utterance Testing.

 - In the Type a user utterance field, enter the utterance that you want to test.
 Example: Rescheduling my plan.
 Cancel my ticket to LA.